sonic-net/SONiC/doc/platform_api/CMIS_Diagnostic_Monitoring_Overview_in_SONiC.md

 - `TRANSCEIVER_DOM_FLAG`: This table stores flags indicating the status of various DOM parameters.
 - `TRANSCEIVER_DOM_FLAG_CHANGE_COUNT`: This table keeps a count of how many times each DOM flag has changed.
 Upon initialization, the count is set to 0.
 - `TRANSCEIVER_DOM_FLAG_SET_TIME`: This table records the timestamp (in local timezone) when each DOM flag was set.
 The timestamp is recorded in the format `Day Mon DD HH:MM:SS YYYY`.
 During initialization, the timestamp is set to `never` if the flag is not set.
+Since SONiC does not support flag-based interrupt handling, the timestamp refers to either:
+  - The timestamp at which the link was down, or
+  - The polling event timestamp if the flag was set during the routine polling by the `DomInfoUpdateTask` thread.
 - `TRANSCEIVER_DOM_FLAG_CLEAR_TIME`: This table records the timestamp (in local timezone) when each DOM flag was cleared.
 The timestamp is recorded in the format `Day Mon DD HH:MM:SS YYYY`.
 During initialization, the timestamp is set to `never` if the flag is set.
+Since SONiC does not support flag-based interrupt handling, the timestamp refers to either:
+  - The timestamp at which the link was down, or
+  - The polling event timestamp if the flag was cleared during the routine polling by the `DomInfoUpdateTask` thread.

 **Example of Table Updates:**